other Zoom resources …

 To try things out as a host:

-- To try out Zoom features with at least one “other” participant in your meeting
+- To try out Zoom features with at least two participants in your meeting (both you)

 - To see what things look like from a participant’s view